Till death do we part goes the marriage vow. While the vow is offered at an optimistic time in life, it does not always

 Exceptions to the Elective Share Law

 There are several exceptions to the elective share law (of course) that can prevent a spouse from making a claim against their deceased spouse.
 Under N.J.S.A.
 3B:8-5 property shall be excluded from the augmented estate under N.J.S.
 3B8:-3, if made with the written consent of the surviving spouse.
 The Statute reads, “There shall also be excluded from the augmented estate any life insurance, accident insurance, joint annuity or pension payable to a person other than the surviving spouse”.
-Another exception is if the surviving spouses signed a premarital agreement with his or her deceased spouse before marriage waiving his or her rights to file a claim under the NJ Elective Share Law.
+Another exception is if the surviving spouse signed a premarital agreement with his or her deceased spouse before marriage waiving his or her rights to file a claim under the NJ Elective Share Law.

 So, When Must a Surviving Spouse Act?

 When must a surviving spouse make a claim for his or her elective share and who may exercise the right to take an elective share?
 The right of election to take an elective share by a surviving spouse can be exercised only by the surviving spouse during his or her lifetime.
 That means if the spouse dies before claiming his or her elective share rights, his or her death prevents an executor or administrator from making a claim as part of the estate.
-In the case of a surviving spouse for whom the court has appointed a guardian to manage his or her estate, the right of election may be exercised only by order of the court after finding that the election is necessary to provide adequate support of the surviving spouse during his/her probable life expectancy.
+In the case of a surviving spouse for whom the court has appointed a guardian to manage his or her estate, the right of election may be exercised only by order of the court after finding that the election is necessary to provide adequate support for the surviving spouse during his/her probable life expectancy.
 The surviving spouse may elect to take his/her elective share in the augmented estate by filing a complaint in the Superior Court within 6 months after the appointment of a personal representative of the decedent’s estate.
 The court may, before the time for election has expired and upon good cause shown by the surviving spouse, extend the time for election upon notice to persons interested in the estate or beneficiaries of the augmented estate whose interests will be adversely affected by the taking of the elective share.